patrickodacre/gamedev-practice/readme.md

+# Gamedev Practice

+This is a place where I test out different things to help me learn programming games from scratch.

+If you enjoy programming games by hand be sure to subscribe to my [YouTube channel - Handmade Games](https://www.youtube.com/channel/UCKXSHFNc-5D9i3heHkHgeUg) - to connect.
+I'd love to hear from you!

-# Player Movement Visualization Tool
+## Player Movement Visualization Tool

 `odin run main.odin`